 I actually enjoy every few days getting on the computer and blogging to all of you.
 We download any and all the pictures we've taken and then we resize them so they can fit the blog and then I look at the pictures and think of something "clever" and "witty" (grin) to write so that you can better understand what we're doing here in Jos, Nigeria.
 But.....I am finding myself in a dilemma this afternoon.
 The last few ministry events or places we have gone, we didn't remember to bring our camera.
 So.....just so you know......these two pictures are all that we have left in our picture folder.
 This is IT folks!
 So, now I have to say something about these mud blocks in the picture below.
 Nigerians build their huts and/or their block homes in two ways.
 The more expensive way is by making and using concrete blocks.
 Our little bungalow and Corrie and John's house are made with concrete blocks.
 For some reason, and we're not sure why, the price of concrete has gone up considerably in the last few months, so we are seeing more and more people (especially in the villages) making their own mud blocks - which essentially is mixing water with the dirt in the backyard and adding a little bit of straw and then cutting out the squares and letting them dry in this dry heat.
 From what we're told, these mud bricks last for quite a while - even during the rainy season (which I don't understand at all how they just don't dissolve in the rain).
-This last picture in our picture folder is of the new borehole at the Doctor's Compound.
-Because of expenses, only a pump handle will be available for getting the water (as opposed to a spigot type).
-But everyone in this part of the village is very excited to have this clean water source now.
-Since this is the end of the dry season, many wells are beginning to run dry and now they have clean water that we hope and pray won't run dry.

 In-joy,